Scalingo/documentation/_posts/deployment/2017-08-04-deploy-from-archive.md

 * The `auth-token` is specific for Scalingo, you can find it on your [dashboard](https://my.scalingo.com/profile) or from our API.
 Every information are [here](https://developers.scalingo.com/index.html#authentication).

-* You have to replace `[example-app]` by your application name which must be created before.
-You can do that on our platform [my.scalingo.com](https://my.scalingo.com) or [from your shell](https://developers.scalingo.com/apps.html#create-an-application).
+* You have to replace `[example-app]` by your application name which must be created in the first place.
+You can do that on our platform [my.scalingo.com](https://my.scalingo.com), [with our CLI]({% post_url cli/2015-09-18-command-line-tool %}#features) or [with a curl](https://developers.scalingo.com/apps.html#create-an-application).

 * The `git_ref` is optional.
 This attribute must provide any string identifying your archive.

-* The `download_url` is the link where our platform can access to your archive.
+* The `download_url` is the link where our platform can download your archive.

 ##### And after?

 Your application is deployed!
 If there is any problem, please see our page [Application crash]({% post_url app/2014-09-10-crash %}).
 We strongly advise you to look at the logs of your application using the web dashboard or by using the [CLI tool](http://cli.scalingo.com).

-If you do not know how create the repo to provide to our platform the download_url, see the next [section]({% post_url deployment/2017-08-04-deploy-from-archive %}create-a-repo-for-the-archive).
+If you do not know how create the source to provide to our platform the download_url, see the next [section]({% post_url deployment/2017-08-04-deploy-from-archive %}#create-a-source-for-the-archive).

 ## Create a Repo for the Archive

-It is possible to create your repo with Scalingo, that will be a source.
+It is possible to create your source with Scalingo, that will be a source.
-A source is a place from which data can be took.
+A source is a place from which data can be uploaded and downloaded.

 ### Create a Source